acidghost/actions-latest/README.md

 Access that URL for a list of all of the official Actions belonging to the [GitHub Actions](https://github.com/actions) organization along with their latest version tags.

+You can point coding agents such as Claude Code and Codex CLI at this URL so they know the most recent Actions versions to use in their workflow files.

 <!-- VERSIONS_START -->
 ## Latest versions